inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

 - Easier data search and analysis
 - Setting benchmarks for improvement
 - Data validation
-- Map rendering on OpenStreetMap website
+- Map rendering on OSM website

 7. KeepRight
 ------------

-19. The Keep Right website is another useful validation tool for OpenStreetMap.
+19. The Keep Right website is another useful validation tool for OSM.
     Open your web browser and head to http://keepright.at.

 20. If needed, switch the site into Indonesian by choosing :guilabel:`id` from